-Townhouse Exterior Cedar Staining
+Cedar Oil Staining

 Proper maintenance is essential to prevent fibre rotting, otherwise sanding of the weatherboards is required, resulting in a smoother finish not consistent with the other properties.

-The Product
+1. The Product

-Cabot’s Weatherboard & Fence Stain Oil Based is a semi-transparent, penetrating, oil enriched wood stain.
+Cabots Deck and Exterior Stain Oil Based is a semi-transparent, penetrating, oil enriched wood stain.

 It reveals natural grain and colour, resists cracking, peeling and blistering and under normal conditions does not require sanding or priming.